gaulfaa/toua-md/README.md

 > Join the Discord if you need support or need people to play with!

 > [!NOTE]
 > Here's the list of things we made better!
+There are rants, so at the end of the collabsable thing there will be a TL;DR.
 > <details>
 > <summary> Assassin (and Guessers) </summary>
 > Evil Guessers take away the fun from Social Deduction Games (SDGs).
 The meetings in the game are extremely dull.
 The only thing you could say was "oh I was here", "no I was there", "she was there" etc etc. You can't even share your information as an Investigative anymore.
 Do they just keep their information to themselves?